 Possible problems when the program is running as a service

-Service does not write data to a database
+The service does not write data to a database.

 In Windows Vista or higher, logging to the database works fine if the program runs as an application, but fails if the program runs as a service.